Skip to main content

 Board Vice President

-In her role as a member of executive teams, Dr. Gersh has also served on various non-profit boards and committees, including serving twice as Chair of the Strategic Planning Committee.
-Since retiring, Dr. Gersh has continued serving on Board Committees, volunteering, and providing support and guidance to various former colleagues in areas including business planning, strategic planning, operational effectiveness, and supervision.
+Tracey Gersh, Ph.D. retired from a long career in healthcare as both a clinician and an administrator, with particular interests in reducing health disparities and integrated models of care.
+During her career, she enjoyed participating on leadership teams that focused on strategic and programmatic planning, development, and evaluation.
+In her role as a member of executive teams, Dr. Gersh has also served on various non-profit boards and committees, including twice serving as Chair of the Strategic Planning Committee.
+Since retiring, Dr. Gersh has continued serving on non-profit boards and committees, volunteering, and providing support and guidance to various former colleagues.
+When not volunteering, Dr. Gersh enjoys spending time with her wife and two greyhounds, cooking, playing various sports, and enjoying the salt air.

 Robin Stutman